xyOz-dev/Roo-Code-Docs/docs/faq.md

 ## Usage

 ### How do I start a new task?
-Open the Roo Code panel (<Codicon name="rocket" />) and type your task in the chat box.
+Open the Roo Code panel (<KangarooIcon />) and type your task in the chat box.
 Be clear and specific about what you want Roo Code to do.
 See [Typing Your Requests](/basic-usage/typing-your-requests) for best practices.

 ### What are modes in Roo Code?
 [Modes](/basic-usage/using-modes) are different personas that Roo Code can adopt, each with a specific focus and set of capabilities.
 The built-in modes are: